 Once the foundation has been wound-up it is terminated by an application being made to the Registrar for its removal from the Register.
 The foundation is terminated on the date of its removal from the Register following which it no longer exists or has legal personality.

-An overseas foundation (ie a foundation with legal personality currently established under the law of any place outside of Guernsey) may apply to the Registrar to be registered as a Guernsey foundation provided that it is authorised to do so by local law, it complies with any applicable local legal requirements and it is not bankrupt or being wound up (or similar).
+An overseas foundation (i.e. a foundation with legal personality established under the law of any place outside of Guernsey) may apply to the Registrar to be registered as a Guernsey foundation provided that it is authorised to do so by local law, it complies with any applicable local legal requirements and it is not bankrupt or being wound up (or similar).

-Why a Guernsey foundation
+In conclusion - why use a Guernsey foundation

 The Guernsey foundation is a flexible and innovative structure which can be utilised for a variety of purposes and its constitution can be tailored to meet the founder's particular requirements.
 The Guernsey foundation is sufficiently similar to foundations found in civil law and other common law jurisdictions to be easily recognisable to those familiar with foundations but different enough to offer clients a unique structure (the distinction between enfranchised and disenfranchised beneficiaries is an original concept not found elsewhere).